 There is a toilet on site, but make sure you have some Euro coins on you because they charge even if you’re a bar customer.

-After gorging on festive treats, head on a Light Trail walk to burn a few calories and make space for some more Christmassy delights!
-There are over 13 incredible light installations, and the trail is a super cool activity both for children and adults.
+After gorging on festive treats, head on a Light Experience Trail walk to burn a few calories and make space for some more Christmassy delights!
+There are 8 incredible light installations, and the trail is a super cool activity both for children and adults.

-The winter Glow Light Train is a super Bruges attraction to do at dark!
+The Light Trail is a super Bruges attraction to do in the dark!
 Don’t miss out on it!

 Christmas Shopping in Bruges